the plate method is the GOAT: a quick & dirty guide to meal balance

 The Plate Method is the GOAT when it comes to nutrition tools.
 Seriously.
-Pair the Plate Method with the Hunger/Fullness Scale, and we can go from taking baby steps to making strides with a sustainable, all-foods-fit, shame-free nutrition practice.
+In nutrition counseling, when we pair the Plate Method with the Hunger/Fullness Scale, we can go from taking baby steps to making strides in developing a sustainable, all-foods-fit, shame-free nutrition practice.

-Nutrition tools like the food triangles and pyramids of the 1980’s and 1990’s, and whatever the hell happened earlier this year, are too vague.
-They range from inaccurate to unuseful to honestly just very weird.
-Also, these models are highly influenced by food industry lobbying, not by input from qualified nutrition professionals.
-As for the one that came out early 2026..I don’t have kind words so I won’t say anything at all.
-Please just erase it from your brain and work with a Registered Dietitian (RD/RDN) or Certified Nutrition Specialist (CNS).
+Nutrition tools like the food triangles and pyramids of the 1980’s and 1990’s were too vague.
+Though they likely meant well, they ranged from inaccurate to unuseful at best.
+Also, these models were highly influenced by food industry lobbying, not by input from qualified nutrition professionals.
+As for the one that came out early 2026..I don’t have a single kind word to say about it, so I won’t say anything at all other than we can simply send that one to the depths of the oceans of our minds and move onto nutrition tools that make sense.

 HOW TO NOT USE THE PLATE METHOD

 In appointments, I don’t pull this up and say, “Okay, now just make every meal and snack look like this and everything will be okay.”
-That would be unrealistic and, tbh, unrealistic.
+That would be unrealistic and, tbh, stressful.

 HOW TO ACTUALLY USE THE PLATE METHOD